-Staff Analysis: The February 2018 Geotechnical Report presents new information that demonstrates the presence and extent of commercial quality mineral deposits on the site.
+Staff Analysis: The February 2018 Geological Report (Attachment C1) presents new information that demonstrates the presence and extent of commercial quality mineral deposits on the site.
 The report identifies that basalt rock extends 400-ft below the ground surface throughout the site.
 Depending on site development activity permit approvals, basalt quantities on the site could be expected to range from 1.5 to 2.5 million cubic yards.
 There are 5 active surface mine permits within Kitsap County for rock and stone quarries.
 The KRM quarry adjacent to the site makes up 30% of the mineral resource supply by area, which the applicant states will be gone in 5-years (see Attachment C6).

-C. State Environmental Policy Act (SEPA)
+State Environmental Policy Act (SEPA)

-The Kitsap County SEPA official issued a SEPA threshold determination of non-significance on July 5, 2018 (DNS; Attachment B1) for this amendment after having reviewed the SEPA environmental checklists (Attachment B2) and all of the other proposed Comprehensive Plan amendments.
+The Kitsap County SEPA official issued a SEPA threshold determination of non-significance on July 5, 2018 (DNS; Attachment B1) and on October 10, 2018 (DNS; Attachment B3) for this amendment after having reviewed the SEPA environmental checklists (Attachment B2 and B4) and all of the other proposed Comprehensive Plan amendments.
 The SEPA official's review found that this amendment is not related to or dependent on any of the other amendments and therefore an independent SEPA threshold determination was made regarding this amendment.

-Notice of this SEPA threshold determination was:
+Notice of the SEPA threshold determination regarding the proposed mineral resource overlay was:

-- Filed with the Washington State Department of Ecology SEPA Register; - Published in the Kitsap Sun newspaper (6/29/2018); and - Mailed to property owners within 800 feet of the subject properties; - Posted on the subject property; and - Integrated with other public announcements described in Section 5 below.
+- Filed with the Washington State Department of Ecology SEPA Register; and - Published in the Kitsap Sun newspaper (6/29/2018); and - Mailed to property owners within 800 feet of the subject properties; and - Posted on the subject property; and - Integrated with other public announcements described in Section 5 below.